flame-engine/tiled.dart/README.md

 ```

 ### Implementation

-For further information look at the examples in flame_tiled
+For further information and more usage examples, please take a look at the examples in [flame_tiled](https://github.com/flame-engine/flame_tiled).